bluerogue251/DBSubsetter/README.md

 ## Supported Databases

-DBSubsetter has been tested against recent versions of PostgreSQL and MySQL.
+DBSubsetter has been tested against recent versions of PostgreSQL, MySQL, and Microsoft SQL Server.

-Feel free to open a GitHub ticket if you would like the project to support another database vendor.
+Feel free to open a GitHub ticket if you would like support for a different database vendor.

 ## Download / Installation / Usage